Get our Cookbook for FREE! →

 Final Thoughts

 And there you have it, one seriously versatile crab salad recipe that covers every craving and occasion, from breezy lunches to party-ready bites.
-With a creamy base you can trust and four easy variations to fit your mood (or your fridge), this dish is more than just a side, it’s a seafood staple.
+With a creamy base you can trust and seven easy variations to fit your mood (from classic to tropical, budget-friendly to citrus-forward), this dish is more than just a side, it’s a seafood staple.

 You may also like:

-Whether you’re working with fresh lump crab or making the most of imitation, this recipe gives you the tools to tweak, taste, and make it yours.
-Try it in a croissant, stuff it in an avocado, or go bold with the spicy version.
+Whether you’re working with fresh lump crab, canned crab, or making the most of imitation, this recipe gives you the tools to tweak, taste, and make it yours.
+Try it in a croissant, stuff it in an avocado, go bold with the spicy version, or escape to the tropics with mango and lime.
 However you serve it, it’s bound to disappear fast.